 Pimsleur Premium includes some brief audio notes on cultural topics, but cultural content is not a core focus.
 The main lessons touch on practical situations (travel, dining, introductions) that naturally involve some cultural context.

 Duolingo has virtually no cultural content.
-You won’t learn about customs, politeness conventions, or cultural nuances — areas that can be quite important for communicating effectively, especially in languages like French or Japanese where cultural context shapes how you speak.
+You won’t learn about customs, politeness conventions, or cultural nuances, areas that can be quite important for communicating effectively, especially in languages like French or Japanese where cultural context shapes how you speak.

-Pimsleur costs $20.99/month for All Access (all 50+ languages) with a 7-day free trial.
-Duolingo is free with ads, or $12.99/month for Super Duolingo (ad-free with unlimited hearts).
+Pimsleur costs $20.95/month for All Access (all 50+ languages), or $164.95/year, with a 7-day free trial.
+Duolingo is free with ads, or $12.99/month for Super Duolingo (ad-free with no Energy or hearts limits).
 Duolingo Max with AI features costs $29.99/month or $167.99/year.
 Copycat Cafe sits between them at $14.50/month billed annually ($174/year) with a 7-day free trial.

 Pimsleur offers subscription plans with a 7-day free trial: